- Departments & Offices

 - Businesses located within an incorporated town within Loudoun County should contact the town regarding a business license, but should also register with the county for business personal property taxes.

 - By applying for a Loudoun County business tax account, you are registering your activity for taxation based on the annual gross receipts generated by your business and registering to report business personal property located in Loudoun County for assessment.

 - In some cases, a business may have equipment but no attributable income or income but no taxable equipment, depending on situs of the business activity or equipment.

 - Business Tax staff may contact you for additional information to properly classify the business activity.

 - Registration for a new business is accepted online.

-- Business owners must renew their business license registration each year by reporting the business's gross receipts.
+- Business owners must renew their business license each year by reporting the business's prior-year gross receipts.
 The renewal should be completed online.
-Both filing and payment are due by the March 1st deadline.
+Both filing and payment are due by the March 1 deadline.
 Late filing penalties may be assessed for renewals submitted after March 1.

-- Contractors registered with the Virginia Department of Professional and Occupational Regulation should provide a copy of their current state license and a copy of the Contractor's Certification of Workers' Compensation Insurance Acknowledgement letter.
+Contractors must register with the Virginia Department of Professional and Occupational Regulation (DPOR) and should provide a copy of their current state license or license number, and a copy of the Contractor's Certification of Workers' Compensation Insurance Acknowledgement letter.